akuniutka/console-wrapper/README.md

-Wrapper classes for console input, output, errors to be used in tests.
+A wrapper class for console input, output, errors to be used in tests.